 Who We Are

-Governed by an Executive Committee of 6 local elected officials and 1 member at large, YVCOG is a membership organization that is funded by Federal, State, local resources, member dues, and professional service contracts.
-Founded in 1966, YVCOG provides a forum for our members to address regional issues for 14 cities and Yakima County.
+Governed by an Executive Committee of 6 local elected officials and 1 member at large, the YVCOG is a membership organization that is funded by Federal, State, local resources, member dues, and professional service contracts.
+Founded in 1966, the YVCOG provides a forum for our members to address regional issues for 14 cities and Yakima County.
 We are a regional agency with the ability to conduct any activity that can be legally assigned of contracted to perform projects of mutual concern under the Interlocal Cooperation Act.

 What We Do

 YVCOG facilitates community development and orderly growth in the best interest of the public.

 YVCOG provides a regional resource to perform projects and provide assistance to member jurisdictions.
 Yakima Valley Conference of Governments concerns itself with technical services to aid multi-jurisdictional programs in a manner that provides greater expertise and lower costs.

 YVCOG fulfills two mandated Federal and State roles, including a Metropolitan Planning Organization, and Regional Transportation Planning Agency.
 All Cities, Counties, County Transportation Commissions and Federally-recognized Native American Tribes in the Region are eligible for membership on YVCOG’s Executive Committee.